theatre-js/theatre-docs/docs/in-depth/README.md

 3. [Decode](https://developer.mozilla.org/en-US/docs/Web/API/BaseAudioContext/decodeAudioData) the audio.
 4. Resolve the returned Promise.
 After this, when you call `sequence.play()`, the audio track will play simultaneously and in sync.

-If you would like to have more control over loading or the audio setup, you could provide your own audio graph:
+If you would like to have more control over loading or the audio setup, you could provide your own audio graph.

+<<< @/docs/in-depth/Sequences/attachAudio.ts#provide-graph

+Or you re-use the sequence's audio graph.

-<<< @/docs/in-depth/Sequences/attachAudio.ts#advanced
+<<< @/docs/in-depth/Sequences/attachAudio.ts#reuse-graph

 ## Objects